By Stephanie Hayes

 Don't dare leave Key West without sampling a slice of key lime pie on a stick, which is just like it sounds except frozen and dipped in chocolate.
 Get this and other key lime confections (think candy, salsa and jelly) at Kermit's Key West Key Lime Shoppe, owned by Key West icon Kermit Carpenter, with locations on Elizabeth Street and Duval Street.

 You can get a taste of the Disney experience without paying the full admission to the parks.
-Head to the Downtown Disney Marketplace on Buena Vista Drive for a slew of Disney-themed stores and restaurants.
+Head to Disney Springs on Buena Vista Drive for a slew of Disney-themed stores and restaurants.
 There's a mega-store with every character gift you can imagine, plus specialty stores with kitchen, Christmas and custom art themes.
 And over the years, the Disney shopping village has grown to feature sophisticated items that aren't necessarily laden with mouse ears.
 Check out Tren-D for purses, jewelry and clothes, LittleMissMatched for scented socks, and Basin for bath bombs, soaps and candles.

 Experience the thrill of the hunt at Avonlea Antiques Mall, the largest antique mall in Northern Florida, founded in 1995.
 The mall hosts 200 dealer shops in a 40,000-sqaure-foot showroom, with everything from furniture to china to glass, art and collectibles.
 And you can grab lunch at the Old Florida Cafe inside the mall and take in one of the center's many regular events, from special holiday sales to full-on parties with door prizes.
 For more antique magic, head over to St. Augustine, where you’ll find a variety of stops on San Marco Avenue and Anastasia Island.